 There are three types of leverage that have different functions and uses, namely:

-Financial leverage is a type of loan to maximize returns on securities and profits from company shares.
+Financial leverage is a type of loan to maximize returns on securities as well as profits from company shares.
 To determine the amount of financial leverage, we can look at the debt to equity ratio of the company.
 The higher the ratio or percentage, will increase the risk of bankruptcy.

 Operating leverage is the company’s ability to use operating costs, which are fixed costs, intending to continue to generate sales profits against a business operating profits.
 If the company’s fixed costs are higher than the variable costs, then the company has high operating leverage.
 This type of liability also shows the relationship between changes in sales and expenses in fixed operating income.